QuEraComputing/Bloqade.jl/docs/src/julia.md

 end
 ```

-we can now check the value of `s` by typing it again
+we can now check the value of `s` by typing it again:

 ```@repl quick-start
 s